Cana Island Lighthouse

-Investigate the entire 8.7-acre island that includes the 89-foot-tall light tower, the original home of the lighthouse keeper and his family, and the oil house where fuel for the light was stored.
+Ride a haywagon over the causeway to explore the island, including the 89-foot-tall tower, the original home of the lighthouse keeper and his family, and the oil house where fuel for the light was stored.

 The highlight of any Cana Island visit is climbing the 97 steps of the tower’s spiral staircase to reach the gallery deck.
 The outside deck delivers a sweeping view of Lake Michigan and the Door County peninsula.